Yiwei27/INFT1207-SoftwareTesting/README.md

 - Include comments explaining key sections of the code.
 ### Notes
 Ensure that the code is thoroughly tested and all functionalities work as expected.

+# Lab 2: Test Case Design
+## Overview
+This project is a Python application that allows users to manage a reading list.
+Users can add books, retrieve the stored books, search for specific books, and navigate through these options using a text-based menu.
+The program stores book details in a CSV file.
+## Features
+- Add books to the reading list (title, author, year).
+- Store book details in `books.csv`.
+- Retrieve and display all books.
+- Search for a specific book by title.
+- User-friendly text menu to navigate the functionalities.

+### Notes
+- The program should follow the course style guide.
+- Descriptive variable and function names should be used.
+- Exploring additional features beyond the requirements is encouraged.